georgbuechner/dissonance/README.md

 - The night is calling by Kraftamt (c) copyright 2020 Licensed under a Creative Commons Attribution (3.0) license. http://dig.ccmixter.org/files/Karstenholymoly/62739 Ft: mwic
 - Hear my call by coffeeshoppers
 - Elle ronde, elle bon et blonde, Elektro Dschungel

+### Friends and influces

+Finally I want to thank Alex for discussing I ideas and conspets with me, as well as coming up with the audio-base AI and Anna, who help me develop the resource-and unit-system and especially get the biology right :)